atikur/GP-CodeMasters-iOS/README.md

 ### Technologies used
 - Language: Swift
-- Min Deployment Target: iOS 11
+- Minimum Deployment Target: iOS 11
 - Xcode Version: 12.2

 ### How to Run